-B15.
+B14.
 Far-Go (triallate) at 1 to 1.5 qt/A or 10 to 15 lb 10G applied preplant or PRE incorporated (depending on formulation) controls wild oat in wheat, durum, barley, lentil, or pea.
 See tables for specific rates.
 Far-Go is volatile and the liquid formulation must be incorporated immediately after application.
 Spring-applied liquid formulations has given more consistent wild oat control with less crop thinning than the granular formulation.
 See section on fall application.
 Far-Go at 1 qt/A may be applied after seeding in combination with trifluralin at 1 to 1.5 pt/A for both wild oat and foxtail control in wheat, durum, and barley.

 Far-Go will control wild oat with a shallow incorporation.
-Two spike tooth harrowings at right angles will incorporate Far-Go if the soil is loose and free of trash.
-Experiments at NDSU have shown that deeper incorporation enhances wild oat control from Far-Go.
+Two spike tooth harrowings at right angles will incorporate Far-Go.
+Deeper incorporation enhances wild oat control from Far-Go.
 Far-Go applied after seeding (PoPI) should be incorporated less deeply than the depth of the crop seed.
 Far-Go applied before seeding should be incorporated with a field cultivator plus harrow operated 3 to 4 inches deep.
 Delay wheat seeding for 3 days.
 Far-Go applied before seeding may injure certain wheat varieties.
 Spring PPI Far-Go has greater potential for injury to wheat than when applied at other times.
 Refer to label for varieties that may be susceptible to PPI Far-Go.